 Inspiration and Reaching our Full Potential “I am incredibly lucky, for a multitude of gifted and talented individuals have touched my life.
 I have a network of friends all over the world upon whom I know I can call for support at any time.
 At the same time, I believe that we will never realize our greatest potential if we continually turn to outside sources for inspiration and support.
 I set aside time each day to learn more about who I am, discover new talent and devise new techniques for compensating with my weaknesses.
 I have learned from many, many incredible people who have been a part of my life, but when all is said and done, my greatest inspiration must be my own dreams and goals or I would not be true to myself.”

-“To be honest, I stumbled upon my studies of Octavio Paz.
+Research “Musical Allusions in the Poetry of Octavio Paz” (A fully funded SCICU Research Project) “To be honest, I stumbled upon my studies of Octavio Paz.
 I had taken a bit of Spanish in high school, and beyond my high school experience, I taught myself to read and understand the language independently of any formal study.
 I discovered Octavio Paz through the music of Eric Whitacre, a contemporary composer who commonly sets Paz’s texts.
 I was fascinated by the way the language Paz employed and the methods by which he constructed his poems.
 At the beginning of my junior year, I was enrolled in my first formal Spanish class in college (with the exception of a literature in translation course), and I approached my Converse advisor to inquire about the possibility of studying Paz in a more in-depth manner.
 He willingly agreed to undertake an independent study with me and suggested that I combine the project with my major (vocal performance) by exploring the musical allusions in the poetry.

 Much to our surprise, Dr. Stanton responded and said that Paz’s poetry was more connected to visual art than it was to music.
 He listed a variety of musical connections in Paz’s life, including a friendship with composer John Cage and an interest in the classical music of India that was cultivated while Paz served as the Mexican ambassador to India.
 From my perspective, the research was mostly about developing and testing theories of possible connections.
 After studying a large number of poems, I was able to draw lines to connect the dots between my findings and trace a path of development.”

-“I grew immensely as a researcher and performer at Converse because the interdisciplinary nature of my interests often called me to choose a different path than those around me.
+My Converse Experience “I grew immensely as a researcher and performer at Converse because the interdisciplinary nature of my interests often called me to choose a different path than those around me.
 I searched for ways to combine my areas of interest, and in doing so, I discovered new passions in each area.”

-Sarah completed her doctorate at the University of Kentucky in 2014.
+After Converse Sarah completed her doctorate at the University of Kentucky in 2014.
 She taught at Kenyon College and has recently accepted a tenure track position at Christopher Newport University in Newport News, VA.
 The position in Latin American Colonial Literature for which she was chosen was one of only three available in the U.S. that year.